achenchen1/VimShell/README.md

 	* Some location, e.g. ```:vimshell ls /Users/AliceAndBob``` should open another terminal in /Users/AliceAndBob and list the files and directories
 	* Be able to, if the right credentials are available/used, use ```sudo``` or ```as Administrator```
 * Be compatible with Windows and Mac

+To do:
+Figure out how to get OS reliably (e.g. Windows, Linux, Mac OS, something else) Execute command silently